nuive/pokemon-access/readme.md

 # Pokémon Access
-# Version 2.1
+# Version 2.2

 ## Introduction

 The Pokemon access project is an improved version of the Pokecrystal Access Project, a set of scripts which initially provided access to Pokémon Crystal for people using a screen reader.
 The goal of this project is to extend this functionality throughout all the Pokémon games.
-Current version has support for Pokémon Yellow, Gold, Silver and Crystal, but in the future it will include, if it's possible, support for several games unified into a single script.
+Current version has support for Pokémon Red, Blue, Yellow, Gold, Silver and Crystal, but in the future it will include, if it's possible, support for more games unified into this script.

 At the momment, this readme will be essentially a copy of the readme provided with the Pokecrystal Access release, with only minnor  changes.